yunfeiyangbuaa/Dragonfly/FAQ.md

 - First, user-facing functionalities.
 - Second, underlying concept and thoery.

-Techinical questions will not be included in FAQ.
+Techinical questiones will not be included in FAQ.

 ## What is Dragonfly